 Workers’ compensation is a statutory benefit that provides basic benefits of medical care and compensation for time off work due to an injury that occurred on the job.

-It is important to protect your legal rights and problems are easier to avoid then to undo.
-Call (916) 922-9902 to speak with a Workers’ Compensation attorney who will can answer all your questions and provide a clear plan of action with your workers compensation and/or social security disability claim.
+It is important to protect your legal rights and problems are easier to avoid than to undo.
+Call (916) 922-9902 to speak with a Workers’ Compensation attorney who will answer all your questions and provide a clear plan of action with your workers’ compensation and/or social security disability claim.
 Call Workers’ Compensation attorney Tom R. Johnson today.